How Digital Fundraising Has Changed Nonprofits: The Good, the Bad and the Ugly

 Introducing Guest Blogger, Robin Thompson.
 She is a professional fundraising consultant, trainer, and coach.
 Robin managed over $17 million in assets as Executive Director at a university.
 As Vice President in Vail, Colorado, Robin, and her staff were responsible for raising over $10 million annually.
 She successfully designed and implemented a $3.9 million Comprehensive Campaign and closed two debt reduction campaigns, each one raising several million dollars in less than one year.
 Robin has built endowments from less than $100,000 to over $2 million in less than two years.

-She has a fundraising certificate from Indiana University School of Philanthropy.
+She has a fundraising certificate from the Indiana University School of Philanthropy.
 Her BS degree is from West Virginia University, and she has a master’s degree from the University of Utah.